 top of page

-Google Review Replies
+Review Replies

 In the past we always reply to our Google reviews.
 However we stopped monitoring and replying after sometime because Google refused to remove some replies which we told them were outright lies and defamatory.
 There was also a maximum word limit imposed which we felt was not sufficient.
 We will try to reply here if we have the time.